uga-libraries/general-aip/README.md

 3. Edit the "exclude-exts" and "include-exts" for each tool as needed.
     1. Jhove: exclude "warc"
     2. FileUtility: exclude "warc"
+4. Comment out (start with <!-- and end with -->) MediaInfo, which has a known issue of not running correctly in FITS.

 #### 7-Zip Path